 - 3.1 The College's Lead Safeguarding Officer (LSO) is The Senior Tutor.
-The College's Designated Safeguarding Officer (DSO) will depend on the specific event but in most cases will be the Access and Outreach Officer or Access and Outreach Support Officer.
-Contact details can be found in section 13 of this Policy.
-The LSO and DSO have both completed a DBS Disclosure. - 3.2 The Safeguarding Officers are responsible for: - > Implementing and promoting this Policy; - > Ensuring that the Policy is monitored and reviewed in accordance with changes in legislation and guidance on the protection of children and at-risk adults; - > Acting as the main contacts within the College for the protection of children and at-risk adults; - > Ensuring that appropriate College Members are provided with information, advice and training on the protection of children and at-risk adults; - > Establishing and maintaining contacts with the local Children's and adults' Social Care Services departments and Police; - > Maintaining confidential records of reported child abuse cases and cases of abuse or exploitation of adults at risk and action taken. - 3.3 Where a role may require College Members to have sole contact with, regularly care for, train, supervise or be in sole charge of children or at-risk adults, the College will require satisfactory completion of a Disclosure and Barring Service (DBS) Disclosure at the appropriate level.
+The College's Designated Safeguarding Officers (DSOs) are the Access and Outreach Officer and the Access and Outreach Support Officer.
+Contact details can be found in section 15 of this Policy.
+The LSO and DSOs have all completed a DBS Disclosure and the relevant levels of safeguarding training. - 3.2 The Safeguarding Officers are responsible for: - > Implementing and promoting this Policy; - > Ensuring that the Policy is monitored and reviewed in accordance with changes in legislation and guidance on the protection of children and at-risk adults; - > Acting as the main contacts within the College for the protection of children and atrisk adults: - > Ensuring that appropriate College Members are provided with information, advice and training on the protection of children and at-risk adults; - > Establishing and maintaining contacts with the local Children's and adults' Social Care Services departments and Police; - > Maintaining confidential records of reported child abuse cases and cases of abuse or exploitation of adults at risk and action taken; - > Organizing and delivering school visits, residentials and other outreach events involving participants who are under-18. - 3.3 Where a role may require College Members to have sole contact with, regularly care for, train, supervise or be in sole charge of children or at-risk adults, the College will require satisfactory completion of a Disclosure and Barring Service (DBS) Disclosure at the appropriate level.
 It is not anticipated that this will require Fellows to be DBS checked under normal circumstances but any Fellow that wishes to undertake a check, for instance so that they can work more freely with schools, will be supported by the College to undertake the check and the College will pay any required fees.

 - 3.4 New College Members will receive a copy of this Policy as part of the induction process.
 All College Members are expected to comply fully with the guidance and procedures set out in this Policy.
-The College will ensure that Members are fully briefed and/or trained (as appropriate) on the implications of this Policy. - 3.5 This Policy is reviewed on an annual basis.
+The College will ensure that Members are fully briefed and/or trained (as appropriate) on the implications of this Policy. - 3.5 Measures will be taken to avoid students under 18 being alone with college members who are not DBS checked.
+For example, an outreach officer will be present if a student ambassador is giving a college tour to an individual prospective applicant.
+Student ambassadors will remain in the room with academics during an open days Meet the Tutors session, if the academic would otherwise be alone with a prospective applicant. - 3.6 This Policy is reviewed on an annual basis.